 Respondents were asked to indicate how much they disagreed or agreed with several statements about the program/activity to measure their satisfaction with the NEGP early intervention services they received.
 The number of respondents who agreed or strongly agreed with each statement is shown in the chart below.

-1Program effectiveness data collected by Candela Group, Nate's Place, and VC Family Justice Data not collected by Candela Group.
+[†]Program effectiveness data collected by Candela Group, Nate's Place, and VC Family Justice

 Virtually all participants were completely satisfied with NEGP services and staff.